kparc/kcc/README.md

 And that gives a selection of fundamental algorithms, data structures, techniques and primitives that withstood the test of decades of production use in some of the world's most demanding data processing environments.
-The inner components of the system are fit together, complement each other, and deliver performance.
+Inner components of the system fit together and complement each other to deliver *performance*.
 It is not uncommon for k newcomers to experience shock when they first see how much can be done with a few precise keystrokes, and how fast.